 - Few home buyers want to move in the winter for obvious reasons.

-Because real estate agents understand that there are fewer home buyers in the winter, they often advise sellers not to list at that time.
-Reason being the buyers that are in the market have a much stronger negotiating power because there are less of them.
+Because real estate agents understand that there are fewer homebuyers in the winter, they often advise sellers not to list at that time.
+Reason being the buyers that are in the market have a much stronger negotiating power because there are fewer of them.
 Buyers are in a great position to negotiate on everything from the price to closing costs to the terms of the purchase.